lino-levan/fresh_s3_upload/README.md

 # Fresh AWS Upload Demo

 A quick demo to show file uploads with Fresh.
-Make sure to set your environment variables are name `.example.env` to `.env`.
+Make sure to set the environment variables and rename `.example.env` to `.env`.
 Other than that, it should work out of the box.

 ### Usage